Zeiss Vario-Sonnar T* 70-300mm f/4-5.6 (Contax N to Canon EF) - Review / Test Report - Analysis

 Page 2 of 3

-The level of distortions is very low throughout the zoom range and not field-relevant.
+The level of distortion is very low throughout the zoom range and not field-relevant.

 The chart above has a real-world size of about 120x80cm.